• Skip to primary navigation

 Refresh Your Products & Toiletries

-This was one thing I was surprised about when I found out I was expecting!
 Before I was pregnant, I never truly considered what I was putting on my body.
 You have to be careful about what you’re exposing both yourself and your baby to!
 Most products are pregnancy safe, but you should be avoiding the following, to name a few:

-Retinyl Palmitate (Retinol), or any vitamin A derivatives.
+Retinyl Palmitate (Retinol), or Vitamin A Derivatives

 Chemical Sunscreens

-Instead, try: Mineral sunscreens like Sun Bum, Supergoop, or Earth Mama
+Instead, try: Mineral sunscreens

 Get Established With a Midwife or Gynecologist

 This should go without saying, but you’ll want to get established with an OBGYN or midwife as soon as you can!
 Typically speaking, your first prenatal appointment isn’t until 8 or 9 weeks of pregnancy, so you have some flex time in between to look around.
 It’s good to have an idea of who you want to treat you during the next nine months and what you’re looking for in a provider or midwife.
+It can be hard to determine when you’ve never been through a pregnancy before, but I tend to go off reviews.

 What to Expect During Your First Trimester of Pregnancy

-Week 0-13 of Pregnancy
+Week 0-12 of Pregnancy

 Symptoms to Expect